maheshguptha49/Naukri-Clone/README.md

-# sandbox101
 Created with CodeSandbox
-sandbox link https://6v6lb.csb.app/ you can open this link its live there
+sandbox link https://6v6lb.csb.app/ you can open this link our site is live there site is built in 4 days with a team of 3

-#NaukriClone
+# NaukriClone

-This is a working clone of the StartEngine website, this project has been done in order to learn the basic working of a website by implementing HTML5, CSS3, JavaScript, ES6, JSON, JS DOM and React(Components).
+This is a working clone of the Naukri.com website, this project has been done in order to learn the basic working of a website by implementing HTML5, CSS3, JavaScript, ES6, JSON, JS DOM and React(Components).
 Working on this project helps to learn a lot of new things that goes into building a website.
 This is our collaborative project under the guidance of MASAI Team to facilitate the full stack web development curriculam.

 ## Uses